 - American Express SimplyCash Business Credit Card – Simple cash back business card credits your earnings to your account each month, so no redemption is necessary down the line.
 Earn 5% cash back at U.S. office supply stores and wireless phone services, 3% back in one spending category of your choice, and 1% back on all other purchases.

-- Bank of America Cash Rewards for Business MasterCard – Get 3% back on gas and office supply purchases, 2% cash back on restaurant purchases, and 1% back on all other purchases.
+- Bank of America Business Advantage MasterCard – Get 3% back on gas and office supply purchases, 2% cash back on restaurant purchases, and 1% back on all other purchases.

 - Ink Cash Business Card from Chase – Cash rewards business credit card offers 5% cash back on the first $25,000 spent annually at office supply stores, and on cellular phone, landline, internet, and cable TV services, as well as 2% cash back on the first $25,000 spent annually at gas stations and restaurants, and 1% cash back on everything else you buy with the card.